nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/2.4.99-cs3_to_2.6.99-cs2/migration_guide_2.4.99-cs3_to_2.6.99-cs2_environment.rst

          Copy-paste the output into the terminal and execute it to enable the use of west directly in that window.

          .. note::
-            WWhen working with west in the customer sampling release, you must always use a terminal window with the |NCS| toolchain environment.
+            When working with west in the customer sampling release, you must always use a terminal window with the |NCS| toolchain environment.

       If you run into errors during the installation process, delete the :file:`.west` folder inside the :file:`C:\\ncs-lcs` directory, and start over.